hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 <span id="1">1.</span> This is an implementation detail, but as it pertains to
   the implementation of the API I felt like it should be mentioned.

+<span id="2">2.</span> This is not enforced by the implementation and purely
+based on convention.